-Box 1: SBTN biodiversity target-setting methods
+Box 1: SBTN biodiversity target-setting methods.

-SBTN is committed to developing more complete biodiversity coverage in the next release of target-setting methods.
-This includes addressing pressures on biodiversity not currently included in the Step 3 methods for land and freshwater as well as the inclusion of other biodiversity target indicators to more comprehensively address dimensions of biodiversity loss.
+Land conversion is the most acute and chronic pressure facing terrestrial biodiversity and these targets, through addressing commodity-driven conversion of natural ecosystems while also incentivizing ecosystem restoration help to address the main driver of terrestrial biodiversity loss.
+SBTN is also committed to developing more complete biodiversity coverage in the subsequent releases of target-setting methods.
+This includes addressing pressures on biodiversity not currently included in the Step 3 methods for land and freshwater as well as the inclusion of other biodiversity target indicators to more comprehensively address dimensions of biodiversity loss, where possible.
 The targets proposed in this document explicitly consider biodiversity themselves (including through prioritizing actions on science-based targets in locations where they will have the most impact on mitigating biodiversity loss in line with Steps 1 and 2) and demonstrate alignment with goals and targets outlined in the Convention on Biological Diversity (see supplementary material).
+They also reflect many of the foundational ways that companies can interact with and consider biodiversity in their operations and value chains through land and freshwater materiality.